zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

     1. [Send] *NS Query* over UDP to the name server IP and fetch the response (if any).
-    2. If the response (if any) contains the following add the name server IP and the name server names extracted from the NS RRset to the *Child Zone NS* set:
+    2. If the response (if any) meets all of the following criteria, add the name server IP and the name server names extracted from the NS RRset to the *Child Zone NS* set:
        * An NS RRset of *Child Zone* in the answer section.